 UML Interaction Overview Diagram provides a high-level view on interactions in a system or a subsystem.
 It depicts the flow in similar way as an activity diagram, but instead of action nodes it uses other interaction diagrams and interaction references.

-Composite structure diagram shows the internal structure of a classifier, its parts and ports via which it communicates with the environment.
+A composite structure diagram shows the internal structure of a classifier, its parts and ports via which it communicates with the environment.
 It models collaborations where each element has its defined role.

 UML Deployment Diagram depicts deployment of artifacts on nodes.
 It is used for showing the placements of artifacts (software, system, module, etc.) on physical nodes (hardware, server, database, etc.) and the relationships between particular parts of the solution.

-State machine diagram describes states of en entity (device, process, program, software, module, etc.) and transitions between the states.
+A state machine diagram describes states of en entity (device, process, program, software, module, etc.) and transitions between the states.
 Conditions specifies when a transition from a state to another state may be used.